ozakary/data-C60_ML/nmr-ml_model/README.md

 **Website:** [Ouail Zakary - webpage](https://cc.oulu.fi/~nmrwww/members/Ouail_Zakary.html)
 **Personal Website:** [Ouail Zakary - personal webpage](https://ozakary.github.io/)

-This repository contains the code and workflows for training a machine learning model to predict NMR magnetic shielding tensors using the SchNet neural network architecture.
+This sub-repository contains the code and workflows for training a machine learning model to predict NMR magnetic shielding tensors using the SchNet neural network architecture.
 The model is trained on a dataset of 1001 C<sub>60</sub> fullerene structures and their corresponding magnetic shielding tensors calculated using TURBOMOLE.

 ## Installation